-When Joseph Pilates developed his fitness system, he called it ‘Contrology’ because he conceptualized it as “the science of control” of movements and breathing, with full awareness of the mind.
+Joseph Pilates was a pioneer in America’s fitness movement and the creator of the Pilates method, which he originally called Contrology.
+When Joseph Pilates developed his fitness system, he called it ‘Contrology’ because he conceptualized it as ‘the science of control’ of movements and breathing, with full awareness of the mind.
 He believed that physical and mental fitness were interrelated, so you could never have one without the other.
 Therefore, physical practices need a parallel mental application for it to be a complete fitness system.

-Joseph Pilates was born in 1880 near Dusseldorf Germany, to a gymnast father and a mother who subscribed to naturopath forms of healing.
+Joseph Pilates was born in 1880 near Dusseldorf, Germany, to a gymnast father and a mother who subscribed to naturopath forms of healing.
 As a child, Joseph suffered from several health ailments, including asthma, rickets, and rheumatic fever.
-In an effort to restore his own health he studied anatomy books and reinforced what he learned by observing animals in the woods.
-At a very young age, Joseph began working to build his physical strength and stamina; by the age of 14 he was in such prime physical condition that he was used as a model for anatomy charts.
-Joseph was a self taught athlete who eventually excelled at skiing, diving, gymnastics and boxing.
+In an effort to restore his own health, he studied anatomy books and reinforced what he learned by observing animals in the woods.
+At a very young age, Joseph began working to build his physical strength and stamina.
+By the age of 14, he was in such prime physical condition that he was used as a model for anatomy charts.
+Joseph was a self-taught athlete who eventually excelled at skiing, diving, gymnastics and boxing.

-After the war, he returned to Germany eventually settling in Hamburg where he continued developing his fitness theories and exercises.
-In 1923 Pilates was invited to train the New German Army, but he realized that the changing political climate in Germany might compromise his ability to pursue his own path with his work.
+After the war, he returned to Germany, eventually settling in Hamburg where he continued developing his fitness theories and exercises.
+In 1923, Pilates was invited to train the New German Army but he realized that the changing political climate in Germany might compromise his ability to pursue his own path with his work.
 This is when Joseph Pilates decided to take his dream and his skills to America.

 Pilates continued teaching through the late 1960s and died at the age of 87.
-Clara continued his work at the studio and turned over the studio to a trusted and experienced Pilates student and instructor, RomanaKryzanowska in 1971.
-Romana was committed to maintain the integrity of the original work as it was created and developed by Joseph Pilates.
-She is credited with keeping alive Joseph Pilates’s original techniques and philosophy which in turn was passed down to the Classical lineage of instructors worldwide.
+Clara continued his work at the studio and turned over the studio to a trusted and experienced Pilates student and Teacher, Romana Kryzanowska in 1971.
+Romana was committed to maintaining the integrity of the original work as it was created and developed by Joseph Pilates.
+She is credited with keeping alive Joseph Pilates’ original techniques and philosophy, which in turn was passed down to the Classical lineage of Teachers worldwide.